Armando Villegas: Figurative period and the warriors (1973–1990s)

 In 1973, Villegas visited the Dominican Republic on behalf of the United Nations to promote the arts.
 The Caribbean influenced his palette and led to the development of his most recognized series, the "guerreros" (warriors), a shift after two decades of abstract work.

-These warrior figures became central to Villegas's artistic identity.
-The figures stand at the center of each painting, wearing elaborate and fantastical headdresses.
+The warrior figures stand at the center of each painting, wearing elaborate and fantastical headdresses.
 Villegas painted them in dark, somber tones and surrounded them with plants and animals from across the Americas.
 The warriors face the viewer with expressions described as alternately naive and defiant.
 The warrior series was partly inspired by his second wife's surname, Sonia Guerrero Dah-Dah.

 Later work and multimedia exploration

-Villegas continued to evolve artistically, returning to abstraction while simultaneously exploring sculpture.
+Villegas later returned to abstraction and took up sculpture.
 He created "soft sculptures" and collages using found objects from his studio and home, including soccer balls, jewelry cases, kitchen gloves, coins, fabric coats, used shoes, and discarded materials from his students.

 Cultural contributions

-Beyond his artistic practice, Villegas played a significant role in building cultural institutions.
-He founded the Museo Bolivariano de Arte Contemporáneo at the Quinta de San Pedro Alejandrino in Santa Marta and served as its first director.
+Villegas founded the Museo Bolivariano de Arte Contemporáneo at the Quinta de San Pedro Alejandrino in Santa Marta and served as its first director.

-He established the Fundación Armando Villegas to preserve his artistic legacy and convert his house into a museum for public access to his works and private collection.
+He established the Fundación Armando Villegas to preserve his artistic legacy and convert his house into a public museum to display his works and private collection.
 The foundation also received a donation of pre-Columbian pieces that Villegas had collected, which the Villegas Guerrero family donated to the Instituto Colombiano de Antropología e Historia (ICANH).
 The foundation is currently led by his son Daniel Villegas as director and his widow Sonia Guerrero as president.

-Villegas was also an educator who taught at the University of the Andes alongside David Manzur Londoño, training future artists including Fanny Sanín.
+Villegas taught at the University of the Andes alongside David Manzur Londoño, training future artists including Fanny Sanín.

 Recognition and legacy

 Villegas belonged to a notable group of Colombian artists that included Alejandro Obregón, Guillermo Wiedemann, Eduardo Ramírez Villamizar, Fernando Botero, and Enrique Grau.
 This group was famously captured in a photograph by Hernán Díaz.
-Critic Marta Trabaand others at times excluded Villegas from this group, even publishing versions of this photograph altered to remove him.
+Critic Marta Traba and others at times excluded Villegas from this group, even publishing versions of this photograph altered to remove him.

 In 2008, Davivienda honored Villegas as part of their annual tribute to Colombian artists.

 In 2013, the year of his death, Villegas was nominated for the Prince of Asturias Awards in the arts category.
 He produced over 15,000 works in various formats and techniques, ranging from miniatures in oil and watercolor to murals measuring six meters in length and iron or wooden sculptures over two meters tall.